Data Network Services

 Research and Development Initiatives for Michigan Tech's Data Network

-Networking technology is a continuing developing technology, and as such, it is very important to follow advancements in this field closely.
+Networking technology is a continuously developing field, and as such, it is very important to follow advancements closely.
 Telcom does not participate in 'pure' research initiatives.
 Rather, our focus is on investigating new technologies with a goal of finding cost-effective, well engineered, and highly functional features or services that would benefit the Michigan Tech community or improve the performance, security, or reliability of the existing network.